Souchou/qr_maker/README.md

 Usage:

-1. Copy the codes as a file named anything you want.
+1. Copy the codes and save as a file named anything you want.

 2. Open bash shell and cd to the directory